 How the Pandemic Pushed Me to Start My Dream Career

-2020 has been tough.
-Pandemics, social unrest, and financial burdens have become a norm this year.
-Like many people with a young family, I was also hit with a wave of challenges.
-At the beginning of last year, I quit my job as a financial planner to begin working on what I thought would be my dream career as a digital marketer.
+2020 and 2021 have been tough years.
+Pandemics, social unrest, and financial burdens have become the norm.
+Like many people with a young family, I’ve been hit with a wave of challenges.
+At the beginning of 2019, I quit my job as a financial planner to begin working on what I thought would be my dream career as a digital marketer.

 The new company I was working for had made big investments in the seminar events space.
 Unfortunately, the pandemic hit and there was a wave of location closures.
 My employer was losing money rapidly and had to make hard choices.
 The options were to either fall further into debt or lay me off.
 You can guess what happened.

 Imagine having to share this news with your wife and kids after having just bought a new house.
 It was supposed to be an exciting new chapter in our lives.
 My wife was justifiably concerned about our finances and wanted me to begin looking for a new job.
 However, I didn’t want just any job to pay the bills.
 I had left a financial planning position that I didn’t enjoy and I took on what I thought was my dream job before I got laid off.
 I wanted to take the time to plan out my next move.

 One day while walking home from my morning workout routine, I started reflecting on two defining moments of my life.